madphysicist/puzzle-solvers/doc/elimination.rst

 Rules
 =====

-1. The top, Dana wants to buy is size XL.
+1. The top Dana wants to buy is size XL.

     a.
 She is ahead of (but not directly ahead) of someone who wants to buy a black top.

 2. Jessica waits directly in front of a person who wants to buy a Poloshirt.
 3. The second person in line wants to buy a yellow top.
 4. The T-shirt isn't red.
 5. Sören wants to buy a Sweatshirt.

     a.
 The person who waits directly in front of him is older than the one behind him.

 6. Ingo needs a size L top.
 7. The last person in line is 30 years old.
 8. The oldest person is going to buy the top with the smallest size.
 9. The person who waits directly behind Valerie wants to buy a red top.

     a.
 The red top is bigger than size S.

 10. The youngest person wants to buy a yellow top.
 11. Jessica is going to buy a Blouse.
 12. The third person in line wants to buy a size M top.